loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-003-planck-constant-minimal-action.md

 for all closed loops γ in the collapse structure.

 *Proof*:
-By the Zeckendorf representation, all configurations are discrete combinations of Fibonacci numbers.
-Any closed loop must traverse an integer multiple of the minimal loop area.
-The category-theoretic structure ensures that composition of loops adds their areas, leading to quantization in units of $\hbar_* = \varphi^2/(2\pi)$. ∎
+In the binary universe:
+1. Each cycle must complete an integer number of 0→1→0 transitions
+2. Each minimal cycle contributes action $\hbar_*$
+3. Larger cycles = n × minimal cycles
+4. Therefore: $\mathcal{A}(\gamma) = n\hbar_*$ where n counts the minimal cycles

+The quantization emerges from the discrete nature of binary states. ∎

-## 3.5 Collapse-to-SI Mapping for Action
+## 3.6 Collapse-to-SI Mapping for Action

 To connect the collapse action unit $\hbar_*$ to the SI value $\hbar = 1.054571... \times 10^{-34}$ J⋅s, we use the dimensional mapping established in previous chapters.